GoogleChrome/web.dev/src/site/content/en/blog/truebil-lite/index.md

 Truebil is a lean startup with low-frequency, high-value transactions, so it was critical to choose the right platform to prioritize and invest in.

 Truebil identified mobile as their target platform, and they chose the web for their first app, [Truebil Lite](https://m.truebil.com), because of the web's easy discovery and low friction.
-Web technology provides lower development costs, less data and memory usage, and significantly lower customer acquisition costs than building a native app.
-And by building a progressive web app (PWA), Truebil could get all the perks of the web _and_ the benefits of native.
+Web technology provides lower development costs, less data and memory usage, and significantly lower customer acquisition costs than building an Android/iOS app.
+And by building a progressive web app (PWA), Truebil could get all the perks of the web _and_ the benefits of iOS/Android.

 ## Solution